mozman/ezdxf/docs/source/layouts.rst

    Get the associated DXF *BLOCK* entity.

+.. attribute:: BlockLayout.is_layout_block

+    True if block is a model space or paper space block definition.

 .. method:: BlockLayout.add_attdef(tag, insert=(0, 0), dxfattribs=None)

    Add an :class:`Attdef` element, `tag` is the attribute-tag, `insert` is the